Printing Terms

 Pre-consumer Recovered Paper

-recovered after the papermaking process, but before use by a consumer.
-See also recovered paper, recycled content paper, recycled paper
+Paper recovered after the papermaking process, but before use by a consumer.
+See also recovered paper, recycled content paper, recycled paper.

 Post-consumer Recovered Paper